nginxinc/docker-nginx-amplify/README.md

     2016-08-05 19:50:24,674 [65] bridge_manager post https://receiver.amplify.nginx.com:443/<..>/ffeedd0102030405060708090a0b0c/update/ 202 2370 0 0.084
 ```

-When you're done with the container, you can stop it with:
+When you're done with the container, you can stop it like the following:

 ```
     $ docker stop 7d7b47ba4c72